danielbereza50/courseProjects/README.md

 <br>
 <div>* To install a library, cd into your plugin's folder and use composer using the WP-CLI</div>

+WP REST API:

+Append and website URL with(functionality comes with WP Core): website_name/wp-json/wp/v2/ to see JSON

 For Project Management:

 https://kanbanflow.com/